Understanding the Differences: Plaster vs Stucco - Which One is Right for Your Home?

 10. Residential Siding

-Both plaster and Stucco play critical roles in construction, each offering a unique set of benefits for different applications.
-Stucco is a popular choice for exterior surfaces due to its ability to withstand the harsh conditions of outdoor environments.
+Both plaster and stucco are integral to construction, each providing a unique set of benefits for different applications.
+Stucco stands out for its suitability for exterior surfaces, effectively enduring the rigors of outdoor environments.

-Maintenance and durability of plaster and Stucco
+Maintenance and Durability of Plaster and Stucco

 1. Durability